-Our Second Amended and Restated Loan and Security Agreement (as amended, our "Credit Facility"), which we amended and restated in February 2020 (our "A&R Credit Facility"), 2017 Convertible Term Loan, and 2020 Convertible Term Loan, each with Silicon Valley Bank ("SVB"), and our Mezzanine Facility with
+Our Second Amended and Restated Loan and Security Agreement (our "Credit Facility"), which we amended and restated in February 2020 (our "A&R Credit Facility"), 2017 Convertible Term Loan, and 2020 Convertible Term Loan, each with Silicon Valley Bank ("SVB"), and our Mezzanine Facility with

 WestRiver Innovation Lending Fund VIII, L.P., contain, and any future indebtedness would likely contain, a number of covenants that impose significant operating and financial restrictions on us, including restrictions on our ability to take actions that may be in our best interests.
 Our A&R Credit Facility requires us to satisfy specified financial covenants.
 Our ability to meet those financial covenants can be affected by events beyond our control, and we may not be able to continue to meet those covenants.
-A breach of any of these covenants or the occurrence of other events specified in the A&R Credit Facility, 2017 Convertible Term Loan, 2020 Convertible Term Loan, and Mezzanine Facility could result in an event of default under the A&R Credit Facility, 3017 Convertible Term Loan, 2020 Convertible Term Loan, and Mezzanine Facility, as applicable.
-Upon the occurrence of an event of default, SVB could elect to declare all amounts outstanding under the A&R Credit Facility, 2017 Convertible Term Loan, 2020 Convertible Term Loan, and Mezzanine Facility to be immediately due and payable and terminate all commitments to extend further credit.
+A breach of any of these covenants or the occurrence of other events specified in the A&R Credit Facility, 2017 Convertible Term Loan, 2020 Convertible Term Loan, and Mezzanine Facility, as applicable.
+Upon the occurrence of an event of default, SVB could elect to declare all amounts outstanding under the A&R Credit Facility, 2017 Convertible Term Loan, 2020 Convertible Term interests to extend further credit.
 If we were unable to repay those amounts, SVB could proceed against the collateral granted to them to secure such indebtedness.
-We have pledged substantially all of our assets, including our intellectual property, as collateral under the A&R Credit Facility, 2017 Convertible Term Loan, 2020 Convertible Term Loan, and Mezzanine Facility.
+We have pledged substantially all of our assets, including our intellectual property, as collateral under the A&R Credit Facility, 2017 Convertible Term Loan, and Mezzanine Facility.